In this section

 Basic information on how to operate your online account, including those which are no longer available to open.

 Some of our online accounts are no longer available to open.
 We haven't forgotten about you, but some of the information which was on the website is no longer there.
 If you are wondering how your account works or it's a long time since you used your account, here is some helpful information to guide you on your way.

 The first thing you'll need is your Customer ID which we gave you when you signed up online.
 It is alphanumeric and seven characters long.
 If you can't remember it, check your Welcome Pack which you received via post when you opened the account.

-Follow the link to customer sign on at the top of the page to log on to your account - if you have forgotten any information, just follow the links and we can get you up and running.
+Follow the link to 'Sign in' at the top of the page to log on to your account.
+If you have forgotten any information, just follow the links and we can get you up and running.

 Once you have logged on, you can:

-- send us a secure message using the let's talk facility to discuss your account
+- Send us a secure message using the Messages facility to discuss your account

 It's all quite self explanatory, but if you find you are stuck, we also have an online help section once you've logged in.

 How to add money